Closer to the Stars: Best of the Twin/Tone Years

-Closer to the Stars: Best of the Twin/Tone Years is Soul Asylum's second compilation greatest hits album.
+Closer to the Stars: Best of the Twin/Tone Years is Soul Asylum's third compilation greatest hits album.
 This album contains all of their greatest hits during the time they were under the Twin/Tone label (1983–1986).
 The album also contains two previously unreleased cover tracks, "Move Over" and "Jukebox Hero" that were not available in the U.S. These songs were only available on the UK release of Clam Dip & Other Delights.

 Track listing

 All songs written by Dave Pirner unless otherwise noted.